Quadratically Constrained Myopic Adversarial Channels: Preliminaries

 \textbf{Probability distributions of interest.} Alternatively, the system can be described using probability distributions.
-We assume the messages are uniformly distributed, i.e., $p_{\bfm}=U([2^{nR}])$.
+We assume the messages are uniformly distributed, i.e., $p_{\bfm}=\unif([2^{nR}])$.
 Given the message to be transmitted, the codewords are distributed according to $p_{\vbfx|\bfm}$.
-Notice that it is not necessarily a 0-1 distribution, i.e., the codeword may not be entirely determined by the message, as Alice may have access to some private randomness and uses \emph{stochastic encoding}.
-Each message may be attached with many codewords and Alice samples one codeword according to the distribution $p_{\vbfx|\bfm}$ and transmits it.
+Notice that it is not necessarily a 0-1 distribution, i.e., the codeword may not be entirely determined by the message, as Alice may have access to some private randomness and use \emph{stochastic encoding}.
+Each message may be associated to many codewords and Alice samples one codeword according to the distribution $p_{\vbfx|\bfm}$ and transmits it.
 James receives a corrupted version $\vbfz$ of $\vbfx$ through an AWGN channel specified by

 where $p_{\bfsz}^{\tn}=\cN(0,\sigma^2\bfI_n)$.
 Based on his observation, James designs an attack vector $\vbfs$ according to his jamming strategy specified by $p_{\vbfs|\vbfz}$.
 Again, notice that it is not necessarily a 0-1 distribution as James may have access to private randomness and the output of his jamming may not be deterministic.
 Then Bob receives $\vbfy$ which is the sum of $\vbfx$ and $\vbfs$.
 In particular, $\vbfy$ is a deterministic function of the codeword transmitted in the main channel and the attack vector added to it, i.e.,